-This Wittgenstein Reading Group meets about one a month in term times at St Hilda's College, Oxford UK.
+This Wittgenstein Reading Group meets twice per term at St Hilda's College, Oxford UK.

 They consist of discussion of about 20 pages of text which members have read beforehand.